 Gardening with Kids

 The Learning Landscapes program helps kids approach gardening in a fun, healthy, exciting way and shows them the joy of nature and growing their own food.
 We know there are tons of benefits to gardening, especially when kids are young!
-Gardening engages all five senses, encourages healthy eating, introduces STEAM concepts, helps kids learn how to organize, and teaches them to be great environmental stewards.
+Gardening engages all five senses, encourages healthy eating, introduces STEM concepts, helps kids learn how to organize, and teaches them to be great environmental stewards.
 Learning Landscapes introduces kids to the garden, but it is so much more than that.
 They learn about the world, how to work together, and where our food comes from!

 Active Learning Landscapes Sites